andyhqtran/divi-resources/README.md

 Got a useful resource to share?
 Just send over a pull request or create an [issue](https://github.com/andyhqtran/Divi-Resources/issues) with `RESOURCE` as the label.

 #### Snippet Guidelines
-To share a snippet, please follow the template located [here](https://github.com/andyhqtran/Divi-Resources/tree/master/Snippets/Template).
 To share a snippet, send over a pull request or create an [issue](https://github.com/andyhqtran/Divi-Resources/issues) with `RESOURCE` as the label.
+Please follow the template located [here](https://github.com/andyhqtran/Divi-Resources/tree/master/Snippets/Template).

 #### Website Guidelines
-Make sure that the website you share belongs or was created by you.
-If not, you should have permission from the owner to share it.
+Make sure that the website you share belongs to or was created by you.
+If not, you should have obtained permission from the owner to share it.
 To share a website, send over a pull request or create an [issue](https://github.com/andyhqtran/Divi-Resources/issues) with `RESOURCE` as the label.

 ## Articles & Tutorials
 1. [Divi Documentations](http://www.elegantthemes.com/gallery/divi/documentation/)

 ## Books
-Uh oh, looks like there's none!
+Uh oh, looks like there aren't any!
 To share a resource, take a look at our [collaboration](#collaboration) guidelines.

 ## Built with Divi
 Awesome sites built using Divi!